German Shepherd breed guide

 Things to watch out for

-While their thick, soft coats are one of their features it does mean that they shed year-round and your home is likely to be covered in fur on a constant basis.
+With their thick, soft coats, they shed year-round and your home is likely to be covered in fur on a constant basis.
 You can minimise this with daily brushing, but even so you will want to have a very good vacuum cleaner on hand.

 Like all dogs, without adequate exercise they can become restless and destructive.
 They also don’t particularly like being left alone for long periods of time.
 Make sure they get plenty of exercise between walks, training and playtime.
 This will help you to avoid undesirable behaviour.